 As someone who is constantly developing recipes, choosing the best-quality ingredients is a key aspect of my work.
 Not only does it make for better-tasting food, fresh produce lasts longer in my home and results in less food waste.

-Generating some amount of waste is unavoidable, so for the peels, cores, roots, and stems that you can’t use, the Vitamix FoodCycler FC-50 is a great solution for turning your scraps into fertilizer for your garden in a matter of hours.
+Generating some amount of waste is unavoidable, so for the peels, cores, roots, and stems that you can’t use, the Vitamix FoodCycler FC-50 is a great solution for reducing the volume of your food scraps by 90% with just the touch of a button.

 Here are some tips for choosing the best produce that I buy regularly for Thai cooking: